Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum

 \subsection{Gravity set-up}

-In this section, we review the framework of Rindler-AdS/CFT~\cite{Czech:2012be}, which we employ in this work.
-The essential point of this framework is that a pure AdS geometry in arbitrary number of dimensions can be seen as a maximally extended `topological' black hole geometry, which is dual to a thermofield double state constructed by entangling two copies of a CFT in hyperbolic space.
+To begin with, we review the framework of Rindler-AdS/CFT~\cite{Czech:2012be}, which we employ in this work.
+The essential point of this framework is that a pure AdS geometry in arbitrary number of dimensions can be seen as a maximally extended `topological' black hole geometry, which is dual to a thermofield double (TFD) state constructed by entangling two copies of a CFT in hyperbolic space.
 This setup allows for great analytic control for many calculations, both in the gravity side and in the field theory side of the duality.